-An at-risk student is any student enrolled in a nursing course who is in danger of academic failure, NCLEX-RN failure, withdrawing from the nursing program, and/or any student with an average grade of less than 75% after two exams or at midterm in any nursing course.
+An at-risk student is in danger of academic failure, NCLEX-RN failure, withdrawing from the nursing program, and/or any student with an average grade of less than 75% after two exams or at midterm in any nursing course.
 A student making unsatisfactory progress in a clinical rotation is also considered at-risk for failure.
-Senior nursing students in jeopardy of failing NCLEX-RN, as evidenced by consistent minimal passing grades are also considered at-risk students.
+Senior nursing students in jeopardy of failing NCLEX-RN, as evidenced by consistent minimal passing grades, are also considered at-risk students.

-At-risk students will be referred to the appropriate campus resources as necessary.
+At-risk students will be referred to the appropriate campus resources, as necessary.
 Available resources include:

 - 1. Career Services and Learning Support Services General education tutors, workshops on notetaking, test-taking skills, time management, and stress management. - 2.
 Writing Center Writing skills, grammar, and spelling. - 3.
 Scholarship Office Nursing scholarships are available and may be requested through the scholarship office in Harris Hall room 307. - 4.
-Campus Nurse (located in the UAM Risher Wellness Center) For health problems

-- and referrals. - 5.
+Campus Nurse (located in the UAM Risher Wellness Center) For health problems and referrals. - 5.
 Health Wellness Center (located in the UAM Risher Wellness Center) For active stress management.

 The Course Coordinator will counsel at-risk students and explore strategies for improving chances for academic success.
-After failing a second unit examination, the student must meet with the School of Nursing dean for counseling.
-The student, faculty, and/or dean are expected to cooperatively develop and agree upon a plan for academic success.
+After failing a second unit examination, the student must meet with the SON dean for counseling.
+The student, faculty, and/or dean are expected to cooperatively develop and agree upon a plan for academic success using the Student Improvement Plan form.
 The student is expected to adhere to the plan.
 Counseling records will be maintained for all conferences.